 - Limitations: for limitations, please only describe the core limitation that you think might affect the validity of your result.
 Limitation such as “I conduct this study in the US but I have not tested in the UK” is not a limitation to be discussed as it is almost a common limitation in any study.
-You should only discuss the specific limitation in your work and why it does not matter too much.
-Do not also discuss limitation that makes you look good (very common mistake).
 Discuss CONCRETE, REAL limitation.

 - Future work, you only have to discuss one or two really concrete one.